dwijesinghe/viMax/README.md

 #Installation

-## Install using Pathogen (if you already have Pathogen installed, skip to step 4)
+## Install using Pathogen (Skip to step 4 if you already have Pathogen)

 viMax is packaged to be easily downloadable/updateable via the Pathogen plugin.